kensanata/just-halberds/Halberts.md

 knife, spear, halberd, épée, bow, lance.

-With every career your character completes, the chance for a stroke of fate increases.
+With every career your character completes, the chance for a twist of fate increases.
 Thus it makes perfect sense to stop character generation at some point and to start adventuring.

 If your character is 36 or older at the end of a career,